CDelc/MultiworldGG/worlds/stardew_valley/docs/en_Stardew Valley.md

 ## Multiplayer

-You cannot play an MultiworldGG Slot in multiplayer at the moment.
+You cannot play a MultiworldGG Slot in multiplayer at the moment.
 There are no short-term plans to support that feature.

 You can, however, send Stardew Valley objects as gifts from one Stardew Player to another Stardew , or a player in another game that supports gifting, using in-game Joja Prime delivery, for a fee.
 This exclusive feature can be turned off if you don't want to send and receive gifts.